dsrichard97/msft_CPD/README.md

 - **Bottom Up:** Suitable for situations with uncertain number of change points, optimizes based on data characteristics.
 - **PELT:** Optimal for large datasets, offering precision in change point detection.

+## Project-documentation
+**Key Findings:**

+- Identified significant shifts in Microsoft Corporation's stock closing prices, crucial for financial analysis.
+- Detected change points correlated with major market events, including earnings reports and macroeconomic changes.

+**Analysis Insights:**

+- Observed patterns such as trend shifts from bullish to bearish and vice versa.
+- Identified periods of high and low volatility, providing insights into market dynamics.

+**Impact:**

+- The results contribute to a deeper understanding of stock market behavior, aiding in informed investment strategies.
+- Enhanced risk assessment capabilities by pinpointing critical changes in the stock's performance.

+**Visualizations:**

+- Change points were clearly illustrated using Matplotlib, offering an intuitive understanding of the data.
+- Graphs depicted the relationship between stock price movements and detected change points.

+### Conclusion

+This project highlights the effectiveness of Python and the Ruptures library in analyzing time series data.
+The ability to detect and visualize change points in stock price data not only enriches financial analysis but also provides basic understanding.